F. Dean Schnacke Chair

 Sheridan Currie is the principal violist of the Dayton Philharmonic Orchestra.

-Sheridan began her musical training on the violin at age nine at her public elementary school in Maryland.
-After earning her Bachelor of Music degree at the Peabody Conservatory of Music under the tutelage of Baltimore Symphony principal violist Richard Field, she moved to Cincinnati, where she studied extensively with Masao Kawasaki and Catharine Carroll at the University of Cincinnati’s College-Conservatory of Music.
-During that period, she earned a Masters degree and also served as teaching assistant for the Kawasaki/Carroll viola studio.
+Sheridan began her musical training on the violin at age nine at her public school in Maryland.
+After earning her Bachelor of Music degree at the Peabody Conservatory under the tutelage of Baltimore Symphony principal violist Richard Field, she moved to Cincinnati where she studied extensively with Masao Kawasaki and Dr. Catharine Carroll-Lees at the University of Cincinnati’s College-Conservatory of Music (CCM).
+During that period, she earned a Master’s degree and also served as a teaching assistant for the Kawasaki/Carroll viola studio.

 Sheridan teaches viola and violin privately and is on the faculty of the University of Dayton.
 When she is not pursuing musical endeavors, she enjoys outdoor activities, cooking, and spending time with her family.